Murder is the most serious charge in the Criminal Code and those convicted of murder face life sentences.

 Allegations of committing a sexual offence are devastating.
 The mere fact of being charged is often enough to permanently damage a person’s reputation.

 James Zegers handles this kind of case with the discretion required to keep the matter out of the public eye and keep your reputation intact.

 Thorough preparation, research and attention to detail is essential.

 In one case James Zegers was able to have charges of sexual assault withdrawn prior to trial after a careful review of text messages and other documents revealed serious concerns with the reliability and credibility of the complainant.

-If you have been charged with sexual assault, call James Zegers at 519-673-0440 for a free initial consultation.
+If you have been charged with sexual assault, call James Zegers at 519-673-0440 for an initial consultation.

 The offence of theft under refers to theft of goods worth less than $5,000.00.
 Shoplifting usually falls in this category.

 For first offenders, theft charges are usually dealt with by way of the Direct Accountability Program, sometimes known as Alternative Measures.
 Through this program the accused accepts responsibility for the criminal act without having to suffer the consequences of a criminal record.